harrisj09/Personal-Site/README.md

  The CSS proportion of the site makes use of Flexbox, CSS Grid, media queries, display property and position property in order to deliver a fully responsive site.
 I'd prefer not to use CSS frameworks due to the fact that all of this can accomplished without them, but I have no problem with implementing a CSS preprocessor(SASS most likely).

-## I'm using this image to help move me into the right direction as to what should be learned for full stack web development.
+## I'm using this image to help move me into the right direction as to what should be learned for front end web development.
 ![Full-Stack Roadmap](https://www.freecodecamp.org/news/content/images/2019/06/2019-roadmap-0-1.png)